Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-The paper consists of an industry-inspired project and is the first [the second, the third] of three studio-based projects.
-During the project work students will be able to:
+The paper consists of an industry-inspired project and is the second of three studio-based projects.
+During the project work students will be able to

-- develop teamwork and communication skills by working in teams of 3 to 6 students.
+- Develop teamwork and communication skills by working in teams of three to six students